Leonardo-Boss/suckless-site/dwm.suckless.org/patches/deck/index.md

 deck-rmaster
 ------------
 The vanilla patch doesn't respect the master-area which is defined by the rmaster-patch.
-To make it work with the rmaster-patch use the dwm-deck-rmaster version.
+To make it work with the rmaster-patch apply the dwm-deck-rmaster patch on top of the dwm-deck patch.

 deck-tilegap
 ------------
-The vanilla patch doesn't respect patches which add gaps (ex. tilegap).
+The vanilla patch doesn't work properly with patches which add gaps.
 This means that when the deck-layout is activated gaps are omitted.
-To make it work with the tilegap-patch use the dwm-deck-tilegap version.
+To make it work with the tilegap-patch apply the dwm-deck-tilegap patch on top of the dwm-deck patch.

 Showcase
 --------